 For older nonprofits, it can be especially tempting to stick with the well-trodden path, but a fresh approach can lead to huge progress.
 You don’t have to build a new road in order to “take the road less traveled.”
 You just have to notice the path and pursue it.

 Every day, social impact organizations are creating and scaling new solutions to the world’s toughest challenges.
-We hope you’ll join us at the Collaborative and Classy Awards in Boston in June to showcase and share innovations like these.
+We hope you’ll join us at the Collaborative in Boston next year to showcase and share innovations like these.
 In the meantime, learn how to raise money for the causes you love with the guide below.